Vacío al Pan

 The chicken cousin of the Argentine napolitana family: a fried suprema gratinéed under ham, tomato, and mozzarella, slid into a pan francés before the salamander gives up its window.

-The full Argentine chicken-cutlet sandwich: a breaded suprema loaded with cheese, ham, a runny fried egg, lettuce, tomato, and mayonnaise, the stack order built around the egg.
+The full Argentine chicken-cutlet sandwich: a breaded suprema under cheese, ham, a runny fried egg, lettuce, tomato, and mayonnaise, the whole stack routed to keep a lean breast from eating dry.

 The Levantine spit-roast wrap as Buenos Aires makes it: built the diaspora's way, then quietly scaled up to the size of a full Argentine meal.